Professor of Transport and Health Modelling

 Programme lead – Public health modelling

 Dr James Woodcock is a Principal Research Associate at CEDAR and leads the Public Health Modelling group.
 James works with models to help understand both the health impacts of changes to how we travel and how we eat and to understand how such changes might occur.

 PhD, MSc, BA(Hons)

 Background and experience

 I joined CEDAR in 2011 and initiated the Public Health Modelling Group in 2013.
 I have led on the development of policy relevant transport health impact models (ITHIM) and spatially detailed behaviour change potential models (PCT).

 Current work and interests

 James is a European Research Council Consolidator Grant holder.
 James’ research focuses on modelling health and sustainability.
 He has particular interest in how we can improve health in the transition to a low carbon transport system.
-His work investigates both the health impacts of changes to transport and food systems, developing detailed and realistic exposure scenarios, and modelling and how changes could be brought about.
+His work investigates on health impacts of changes to transport systems, developing detailed and realistic exposure scenarios, and modelling and how changes could be brought about.